taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 Min's mission on the Gemini, as declared to the Automata, is to discover just how advanced the proprietary eSyrup research of the Space Consortium has become.
 As the bearer of a subdermal shield, Min is a living embodiment of the pinnacle of Automata eSyrup research.

-While chasing the figure through the dark corridors, Min reflects on the choice she must make in order to continue living and studying on Gemini Station - which guild to declare an interest in?
+While chasing the mysterious figure through the dark corridors, Min reflects on the choice she must make in order to continue living and studying on Gemini Station - which guild to declare an interest in?
 Her secret dream is to be a space swimmer, but space swimming is considered too difficult for Earthers, and Orbiters take great pride in their dominance at space swimming, to the point of severe prejudice in the apprenticeship process.
 Min has also done well enough in several other topics of study that she already has a number of offers from 3rd year trainees to recommend her to their guild.
 She has no such connection to anyone in the space swimmer guild, and Min wonders if she should go for their qual exam anyway.
 First-year trainees can take qual exams for up to 3 guilds, and their choices are usually determined by offers of recommendation by 3rd year trainees.

 ## Chapter 7